Pre-existence: Baha'i Faith

 Baháʼí literature refers in a number of places to at least four key dimensions of pre-existence.
 Firstly, that the individual soul of a human being comes into being at the time of conception and only thereafter is eternal; in other words, it is not pre-existent.
 Secondly, in distinction to the above, that the souls of the world's greatest spiritual teachers, the founders of world religions, are pre-existent.
 Thirdly, that God, a reality which human consciousness can not comprehend, is pre-existent, that is he exists prior to time and to his creation.
 Fourthly, that the relationship between God and the phenomenal or contingent world is one of emanation, as the rays of the sun are to the earth.
 In other words, the pre-existent world of God remains separate from and does not descend into his creation.

 Buddhism

-In Buddhist cosmology, saṃsāra is the cycle of life and death.
-When a person dies in earth its human soul is born into the Naraka (underworld or the "purgatories" of the souls) and afterwards it is reborn on earth.
-Yama, a dharmapala (wrathful god), is said to judge the dead and preside over the Narakas and the cycle.
+In Buddhism, beings are understood to undergo repeated rebirth within saṃsāra, the cycle of birth and death, in accordance with karma.
+However, Buddhist teachings generally reject the existence of an eternal or unchanging soul that passes from one life to another, a doctrine known as "anattā" or "non-self."
+Rebirth is therefore distinguished from the transmigration of a permanent soul.

-A being is born into a Naraka as a direct result of its accumulated actions (karma) and resides there for a finite period of time (it varies from hundreds of millions to sextillions of years, but these periods are equivalent to hours or even years in earth time) until that karma has achieved its full result.
-After its karma is used up, it will be reborn in one of the higher worlds as the result of karma that had not yet ripened.
-The cycle is completed or finished when the soul reach the Nirvana.
+Within Buddhist cosmology, a being may be reborn into different realms of existence according to karma, including the Naraka realms.
+Existence in these realms is temporary rather than eternal; after the karma responsible for a particular rebirth has produced its results, subsequent rebirth may occur in another realm.
+Liberation from the cycle of rebirth is associated with the attainment of Nirvana.